 Growing a garden in low-rain areas was thought to be something close to impossible.
 If you wanted to grow anything more than just a simple decoration garden you would have to put enormous amounts of work and tons of water a year in order to have healthy plants in your garden.

 We’ve talked about xeriscaping before, which is great if you want to have a garden that needs low maintenance and looks good.
-However, there is a method which allows you to grow crops!
-Enter dry farming.
+However, there is a method that allows you to grow crops!
+Enter dryland farming.

 What is dry farming?

 Dryland farming is the method used to grow crops in low-rain places by using the water captured in the soil during the winter periods.

 It’s very important that you select the right endemic crops, maintain the garden the right way, and understand the process in order to have a healthy dry garden.

 How to maintain a dry garden the right way

 The most common features of a dry farm are the wider spacing between crops and minimal soil tilling.
 It’s very important to keep the areas where you want your crops to grow fairly travel free.